I love making my dogs food at home. Being able to control what's she's eating. One…

 I’m always interested in knowing what I can feed my dog or what’s not good for my dog.
-In researching I came upon these 4 Facts Between Commercial Brands and Homemade Dog Food.
+In researching I came upon these Dog Food Commercial Brands vs. Homemade.

 ( Scroll down for the Homemade Dog Food Recipe.)